Employment contract solicitors in London

 Key employment contract clauses

-Some really important clauses employers need are not automatically implied into employment contracts or director’s service agreements.
+Some really important clauses employers need are not automatically implied into contracts of employment.
 If the employer is to have any protection specific wording is needed.
 Core clauses where the employer will be at risk include:

 Employee duty of confidentiality